borntyping/python-dice/README.rst

 dice
 ====

-A python library and command line tool for parsing and 'rolling' (i.e. calculating) dice notation expressions.
+A command line tool and library for parsing and evaluating dice expressions.

 Licence
 =======